ericproffitt/TopicModelsVB.jl/README.md

 1. Sets for Mathematics
 2. On Understanding Types, Data Abstraction, and Polymorphism
 3. Can programming be liberated from the von {N}eumann style? {A} functional style and its algebra of programs
-4. Dynamic Logic
+4. Haskell's overlooked object system
-5. Principles of programming with complex objects and collection types
+5. Contracts for higher-order functions
-6. Functional programming with bananas, lenses, envelopes and barbed wire
+6. Principles of programming with complex objects and collection types
-7. Haskell's overlooked object system
+7. Ownership types for safe programming: preventing data races and deadlocks
-8. Abstract interpretation: a unified lattice model for static analysis of programs by construction or approximation of fixpoints
+8. Modern {C}ompiler {I}mplementation in {J}ava
-9. Lectures on the Curry-Howard isomorphism
+9. Functional pearl: implicit configurations--or, type classes reflect the values of types
-10. Parsing expression grammars: a recognition-based syntactic foundation
+10. Featherweight Java: A Minimal Core Calculus for Java and GJ
-11. Type Classes with Functional Dependencies
+11. On the expressive power of programming languages
-12. Macros as multi-stage computations: type-safe, generative, binding macros in MacroML
+12. Typed Memory Management in a Calculus of Capabilities
-13. Types, abstraction and parametric polymorphism
+13. Dependent Types in Practical Programming
-14. Functional pearl: implicit configurations--or, type classes reflect the values of types
+14. Functional programming with bananas, lenses, envelopes and barbed wire
-15. The Zipper
+15. The essence of compiling with continuations
-16. Monadic Parsing in Haskell
+16. Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part I
-17. Ownership types for safe programming: preventing data races and deadlocks
+17. Visual Programming
-18. Monadic Parser Combinators
+18. Dynamic optimization for functional reactive programming using generalized algebraic data types
-19. The essence of compiling with continuations
+19. Why Dependent Types Matter
-20. The {Calculus of Constructions}
+20. Types and programming languages
 ```

 ## GPU Acceleration